 Session 2: July 28 – Aug 14, 2020 (Tues, Thurs, Fri)

 Zoo Teen Naturalists will have the opportunity to get more hands-on here at the Buffalo Zoo.
 This internship-like program is for the older teen who is serious about expanding their animal knowledge and considering a career with animals.
 Be prepared for real-life animal experiences and more opportunities for up-close animal encounters and animal handling!

 Join us for three weeks during the summer every Tuesday, Thursday, and Friday from 10:00 a.m. until 3:00 p.m.
 Program is limited to 6 participants per session.

 Entrance Location: Participants will enter through the Service Gate #1 at Colvin and Meadow Drive at 10:00 a.m. and should be picked up at the same entrance at 3:00 p.m.

 NO LUNCHES ARE PROVIDED due to individual food preferences, allergies, and dietary restrictions.
-Participants may either bring a bag lunch or purchase lunch at our concessions stand, the Beastro.
+Participants may either bring a bag lunch or purchase lunch at our concessions stand, Wild Burger.

 Appropriate clothing must be worn.
-Program will operate rain or shine so participants should dress for the weather.
+The program will operate rain or shine so participants should dress for the weather.
 Sturdy shoes are recommended.
 Flip flops and sandals are not allowed.